uptimesoftware/enhanced-logfile-monitor/pkg/agent-files/readme.txt

  Occurrences   - total number of lines the search string was found Response Time - total amount of time the monitor took to run (in milliseconds)

+IMPORTANT NOTES:

-IMPORTANT NOTE: The primary recommendation when adding/creating the service monitor in up.time is to set the "Max Rechecks" to be zero (0) or else you may not receive alerts for this monitor.
+The primary recommendation when adding/creating the service monitor in up.time is to set the "Max Rechecks" to be zero (0) or else you may not receive alerts for this monitor.

+During the inital setup of this monitor, make sure to do two tests of the Serivce Monitor before changing settings.
+As the first time log_monitor.pl is run with a new combination of LogFile/SearchString/IgnoreString it just will create the bookmark file on the agent system and point to the last line of the log.
+It will not actually search the contents of the log file on this initial scan.

 2. Agent Installation